j-ochs/CS-140-Project-3/README.md

   Use select to make sure that both the server and client can run independently.

 We would have to filter through there ip address that have port number 28900 open.

+As soon as someone connects with server and gets information, then change the ip adress.
+Alternate through ip address.

+Once we get an ip adress, save themn so that we can cycle through saved adresses over and over again.

+10AM - 12AM(Midnight)

+Connect to their server then shut it down using close(), exit(), find a way to keep people from doing that to us.

+Report with name, how long that instance of our server is up to pilot.westmont,